scrambldchannel/https-scrambldchannel.github.io-/content/Anaconda and Jupyter Cheatsheet.md

 ### Create the notebook env

-To launch our notebook server, we want to create a seperate env.
+To launch our notebook server, we want to create a separate env.

 ```shell
 $ conda create -n notebook python=3.7 anaconda